lowkeylabs/cmsc408-course-admin/sp2025/quizzes/d02-team-formation.md

     I PREFER 2-person teams.
 In the long run, I believe that you will, too.
 However, I do permit 3-person teams, however I expect SIGNIFICANTLY more work from the team!

+1. Enter the name of your team:
+*  name

 1. Enter name of your partner:
 *  name